whileseated/shopping-list/README.md

 # Dekalb Farmer's Market Shopping List Generator

-This is a simple html page that enables you to generate a simple shopping list, without having to log-into an app.
-The goal is to generate an easy-to-copy list that you can then send via your [favorite messaging app](https://telegram.org/).
+This is an html page (with js and css files) that enables you to generate a simple shopping list, without having to log-into an app.
+The goal is to generate an easy-to-copy list that you can then send to your shopper via your [favorite messaging app](https://telegram.org/).

 This tool supports: